wbhart/mpir/build.vc14/readme.txt

 =========================

-Once the required versions of MPIR have been added to the Visual Studio build as descibed above, MPIR can be built by opeing a DOS command window in the directory mpir\build.vc14 and entering the command
+Once the required versions of MPIR have been added to the Visual Studio build as descibed above, MPIR can be built by opening a DOS command window in the directory mpir\build.vc14 and entering the command